itzSecret1/sell-auth-bot-test/replit.md

 ## User Preferences
 I prefer clear, concise, and structured explanations.
 Focus on high-level decisions and their impact.
 For coding, prioritize robust error handling, security, and maintainability.
 When making changes, ensure comprehensive logging is in place and that the system remains stable and performant.
 I prefer to be informed about critical bug fixes and architectural changes.

+## Recent Audit & Fixes (November 23, 2025)

+### Critical Bugs Fixed (Session 3)
+1. **Missing ErrorLog Import in sync-variants.js** - Added missing import
+   - Location: Line 4
+   - Impact: Command would crash when errors occurred during sync, now logs properly

+2. **Slow Autocomplete in replace.js** - Optimized product lookup
+   - Changed from `.find()` loop to direct object key access (O(1) vs O(n))
+   - Added error logging for autocomplete failures
+   - Impact: Product selection now responds instantly instead of timing out

+3. **Discord Rate Limit Handling in sync-variants.js** - Improved update throttling
+   - Changed update frequency from every 2 seconds to throttled 3-second updates
+   - Added check to prevent sending updates to non-deferred interactions
+   - Impact: Prevents "Application did not respond" error on Discord

+### Previous Fixes (November 22, 2025)

+1. **Logger Typos (3x)** - `AdvancedAdvancedCommandLogger` → `AdvancedCommandLogger`
+   - Locations: `stock.js` (2x), `unreplace.js` (1x)
+   - Impact: Logging was failing silently

+2. **Missing API Parameter (6 commands)** - Added `api` parameter to function signatures
+   - Commands: `invoice-view`, `audit`, `config`, `status`, `role-info`, `stats`
+   - Impact: API calls were unreliable

+3. **Missing await in Bot.js** - Added `await` for error handling
+   - Location: Line 141
+   - Impact: Prevented proper error capture and race conditions

+4. **Null Safety in checkUserIdWhitelist** - Added validation
+   - Protected against undefined config access
+   - Impact: Prevented crashes

+5. **SetInterval Memory Leak in sync-variants** - Improved cleanup
+   - Added proper clearInterval() in all paths
+   - Added error logging for failed updates
+   - Impact: Prevented memory accumulation

+6. **Silent Catch Blocks** - Added logging to all .catch() handlers
+   - Improved visibility into hidden errors
+   - Impact: Better debugging and monitoring

+7. **Race Condition in rateLimiter** - Improved thread safety
+   - Enhanced Map operations in trackAction()
+   - Impact: Safer concurrent user access

+8. **Duplicated History Logic** - Centralized into `historyManager.js`
+   - Removed duplicate code from replace.js and unreplace.js
+   - Impact: Single source of truth for history management

+### Code Quality Improvements
+- **Centralized History Management**: New `utils/historyManager.js` exports reusable functions
+- **Better Error Handling**: Added try-catch for file operations and API calls
+- **Input Validation**: Enhanced unreplace.js with count validation (1-100)
+- **Performance Optimization**: Optimized autocomplete lookups (O(1) key access vs O(n) search)

 ## System Architecture
 The bot operates with a modular command-based structure, where each command is an independent module.
 It includes a core `Bot.js` class for Discord integration and an `Api.js` class for interacting with the SellAuth API.
-Advanced logging is central to the system, utilizing a `AdvancedCommandLogger` for detailed command tracking and an `errorLogger` for robust error monitoring.
+Advanced logging is central to the system, utilizing an `AdvancedCommandLogger` for detailed command tracking and an `errorLogger` for robust error monitoring.
 Data is cached locally in `variantsData.json` and `replaceHistory.json` for performance.
 Error handling is designed to be comprehensive, covering API rate limits, network issues, and specific SellAuth API error codes.
 Security measures include input validation, type safety, null checks, and ensuring no sensitive data is exposed in logs.

 **UI/UX Decisions:**
 - Discord Embeds are used for displaying command results and log entries in a user-friendly, structured format within Discord channels.